brianyaklin/brianyaklin.github.io/_posts/2022-01-11-pysnmp-hlapi-overview.md

 - errorIndex - The index in varBinds that generated the error
 - varBinds - A sequence of MIB variable values returned via SNMP.
 These are [PySNMP ObjectType](https://pysnmp.readthedocs.io/en/latest/docs/api-reference.html#pysnmp.smi.rfc1902.ObjectType) class instances

-> PySNMP supports other SNMP commands, such as bulkCmd(), nextCmd(), and setCmd(), by using the same generator/iterable approach.
+PySNMP supports other SNMP commands, such as bulkCmd(), nextCmd(), and setCmd(), by using the same generator/iterable approach.
+{: .notice--info}

 ## Querying Multiple SNMP OID's